Potato grower: no-deal Brexit case study

 Greg is a seed potato grower in Angus, Scotland.
 On his 50 hectare farm, he has one full time worker and uses seasonal workers for the harvesting and dispatching periods.

 What will happen to Greg’s business on Day 1 of a ‘no –deal’ Brexit?

 Greg is unlikely to experience a significant change, although there will be major changes afoot behind the scenes.

-The UK will be considered as a third country by the EU on the first day of a ‘no-deal’ Brexit and will no longer be able to export seed potatoes to the EU, unless it has been granted third country equivalence status by the EU.
+The UK will be considered as a third country by the EU on the first day of a ‘no-deal’ Brexit and will no longer be able to export seed potatoes (or indeed any potatoes) to the EU, unless it has been granted third country equivalence status by the EU.
 Varieties registered on UK National Lists but not the EU Common Catalogue would no longer be marketable in the EU, such as seed potatoes.

 Around 30% of UK seed potato exports are shipped to the EU.
 Once the necessary paperwork for exports of seed potatoes to the EU was in place, exports would be subject to the EU’s common external tariff for seed potatoes which is 4.5%.

 Exports to Egypt and Morocco account for over half of all UK seed potato exports and when the UK leaves the EU, these exports will be subject to tariffs of 2% and 2.5% respectively, rather than the tariff-free access enjoyed as part of the EU.

 If exports are able to take place, with customs costs exports of seed potatoes could become more expensive, but this could be offset by currency effects if the pound weakens.
 However, devaluation of sterling would make costs of imports more expensive.

 It's likely that the Scottish market will have a surplus of seed potatoes under these circumstances, which would put pressure on prices.

 Could there be issues for Greg in the next 6 months or so?